RESONANCE OF HER REALISM

-Through painting, photography and sculpture, Lana Eileen’s work fuses abstract elements with fine details, combining seemingly disparate fragments to evoke a sense of magic realism.
-In 2019, she undertook an artist residency in remote Iceland.
-Previously based in New Zealand, Eileen currently resides in Tasmania, where she attends the School of Creative Arts and Media.
+Through painting, photography and sculpture, Lana Eileen’s work fuses abstract elements with fine details, combining seemingly disparate fragments to evoke a sense ethereality laced with the enhancement of magic realism.
+In 2019, she undertook an artist residency in remote Iceland, then one on the island of Hrísy near the Arctic Circle in 2021.
+Previously based in New Zealand, Eileen currently at time of writing, resides in Tasmania, where she attends the School of Creative Arts and Media.

 Tell us a bit about yourself.
 You are also a musician, tell us a bit about that.
 What was your journey into photography?